vipra-uwf/vipra-1.0/Documentation/ResearcherFiles/Running.md

 Each simulation run is given a sim.config file.
 These are found under the `SimConfigs` directory.
 Look at the example config file under `SimConfigs/ExampleConfig/sim.config`.

-Each module has a unique ID, the `sim.config` file has a `modules` object that holds which modules to use for each module type.
+Each module has a unique ID, the simulation config file has a `modules` object that holds which modules to use for each module type.

-To use a different module simply switch the ID for the module type in the `sim.config`.
+To use a different module simply switch the ID for the module type in the simulation config.

 Example:
 ```